FriendsOfTYPO3/extension_builder/Documentation/Contribution/Index.rst

 Contribution
 ============

-If you have a question, please visit the channel `#extension_builder` of our `Slack workspace <https://typo3.slack.com>`__ or use `Stack Overflow <https://stackoverflow.com/questions/tagged/typo3>`__.
+If you have a question, please visit the channel `#extension-builder` of our `Slack workspace <https://typo3.slack.com>`__ or use `Stack Overflow <https://stackoverflow.com/questions/tagged/typo3>`__.